The Shape Part Slot Machine: Contact-based Reasoning for Generating 3D Shapes from Parts: More Results

 StructureNet is usually able to generate shapes that are plausible, though often with a few missing parts.
 However, it has the tendency to generate only a subset of shape types.
 This is most apparent for table and storage, when it generates mostly square tables and storages with open shelves.
 Large gaps sometimes exist between the individual parts, leading to problems with physical plausibility.
 Note that this problem is not caused by us retrieving parts directly using the latent code --- the box version of StructureNet has similar issues (see the evaluation of ShapeAssembly~\cite{jones2020shapeAssembly}).

 The behavior of our method is more polarizing: it generates a lot of high quality shapes; however, some other generated shapes are totally incorrect.
 The high quality shapes fare better than the baselines in terms of quality, physical plausibility, and diversity to some extent.
 The incorrect shapes exhibit a wide range of failure mode, which we hypothesize can be traced back to a few incorrect steps in the autoregressive generation process.
 Reducing the chance of these incorrect steps, and identifying them when they happen, is an important future direction to take in order to further improve the quality of the generated shapes.
 Our method also has the tendency to generate simpler shapes when sampling randomly.
 This is not caused by the neural networks learning biased distributions, but caused by the higher failure rate for more complex structure during autoregressive sampling.
 We also notice a few repeated shapes, especially for storages.
 This can be addressed by sampling the neural network modules randomly, as opposed to doing MAP inference.
+In figure~\ref{fig:multiple}, we show examples of random sampling: our method is able to produce multiple output per initialization (blue).

-Finally, we note that none of the methods are able to generate shapes that are close to the dataset in terms of quality and diversity.
+Finally, we show random samples from drawn the test set in Figure~\ref{fig:dataset}.
+We note that none of the methods are able to generate shapes that are close to the dataset in terms of quality and diversity.
 This is especially the case for shapes with unique and complex structures: they are harder to learn, and there is often not enough training data for them.
 Learning these structures correctly and efficiently remains an open problem.